 High Five!
 3-5 is a three-week child abuse prevention program, designed to meet the needs of children in 3rd-5th grade.
 In addition to working with the students on self-esteem and safety skills, High Five!
 3-5 works alongside teachers, school professionals, and parents to offer a comprehensive program and empower the community to prevent child abuse.

-- Module 3: Internet Safety
+- Module 3: Safety on the Internet

 No Bully Zone

-No Bully Zone is a two-week anti-bullying program designed for students in 3rd through 5th grade.
+A two-week anti-bullying program designed for students in 3rd through 5th grade.
 During classroom time, discussions take place on what bullying is and the many forms it can take (including “cyber-bullying”), who’s involved in bullying, and the positive actions students can take to prevent and eliminate bullying in their school.
 We conclude by having students take a “No Bully Promise”, and a copy of this promise is left in their classroom to reinforce the messages from the program.

 - Module 1: What’s Bullying, Who’s Involved, and What Can I Do?